real-darknet-online-shops/darknet-online-shops/README.md

 Navigating darknet online shops requires diligence.
 Follow the guidance, and remember that engaging in market activities may be illegal in your jurisdiction.
 Plase contribute and add stars to this repo.

-Update: Updated IDE configuration documentation
+Update: Fixed broken link, now reachable